veny03/veny03/README.md

 Welcome to my GitHub!

 ## About Me
 I’m a passionate beginner in the world of data analysis, and I’m excited to share my journey and projects as I grow my skills.
-Currently, I’m exploring tools like **Excel** and **SQL**, with the aim of diving deeper into data-driven decision-making and analytics.
+Currently, I’m exploring tools like **Excel**, **SQL** and **Power BI**, with the aim of diving deeper into data-driven decision-making and analytics.

 ## What You’ll Find Here 🚀
 In this repository, you can follow my progress and see: